Rova of Antananarivo: 1896–present

 The 1896 French colonisation of Madagascar brought an end to the rule of the Merina sovereigns.
 The Rova of Antananarivo was converted into a museum the following year, and the Fitomiandalana tombs were excavated and moved to a new location behind the tombs of Radama I and Rasoherina.
 The bodies of sovereigns previously interred in the royal tombs at Ambohimanga were exhumed and transferred to the tombs in the Rova grounds, a sacrilegious move that degraded the status of Ambohimanga as a site of sacred pilgrimage.
 According to Frémigacci (1999), French colonial administrator General Joseph Gallieni undertook this desacralisation of the Rova in an attempt to break popular belief in the power of the royal ancestors.
 By the same token, his actions relegated Malagasy sovereignty under the Merina rulers to a relic of an unenlightened past.
 The desecration of the two most sacred sites of Merina royalty represented a calculated political move intended to establish the political and cultural superiority of the colonial power.

 Following independence the Rova compound remained largely closed to the public throughout the First (1960–1972) and Second (1975–1992) Republics except on special occasions.
 In 1995, three years into the Third Republic (1992–2010), the Rova compound was destroyed by fire.
 The tombs, chapel, exterior of Manjakamiadina and two traditional wooden houses (Besakana and Mahitsy) have since been restored with further restorations planned to continue until at least 2013.

 As of 2018, the restoration was continuing, thanks primarily to funding from UNESCO.
 Visitors were welcome, for a fee, to tour and to view the tombs of monarchs.

 A letter to a UNESCO official in February 2020, provided this update of the restoration.
-The letter was in French and was roughly translated by Google:
+The letter was in French, English translation by Google:

 According to our information, concrete and masonry work is underway within the palace and several components of the latter are currently being renovated.
 This work, including the construction of libraries, archive rooms and a Colosseum, could, if carried out, have an impact on the outstanding universal value and integrity of the Upper town of Antananarivo, well inscribed on your list indicative since February 2016.

 The letter included a reference to the Colosseum, "a concrete Roman-style amphitheatre" that was well under construction in mid 2020, according to a news report.
 Some concern was raised at the time about the project, that it "would pose a threat to the royal palace's listing as a UN World Heritage Site".
 "A colosseum has no architectural link with the immediate environment of the Rova, and there is also an inconsistency in the choice of materials used", according to the executive secretary of the Association of Urban Professionals of Madagascar.